lfex/dirs/README.md

 - The _dirs_ library is a low-level crate designed to provide the paths to standard directories as defined by operating systems rules or conventions.<br/>
-  If your requirements are more complex, e. g. computing cache, config, etc. paths for specific applications or projects, consider using [directories](https://github.com/dirs-dev/directories-rs) instead.
+  If your requirements are more complex, e. g. computing cache, config, etc. paths for specific applications or projects, consider writing something higher-level that uses `dirs` -- let us know if you do, and we'll link to it!
 - This library does not create directories or check for their existence.
 The library only provides information on what the path to a certain directory _should_ be.<br/>
   How this information is used is a decision that developers need to make based on the requirements